tlevine/www.thomaslevine.com/content/!/hovering-cycle/phlush.md

 ### Effects of privacy on posture choice

-I focused on this broken windows theory in the current paper, but I also thought about other impacts on posture.
 Anecdotes suggest that public toilets tend to be dirtier than private toilets, or people or at least more concerned with sanitation at public toilets than at private toilets  (Cai & You, 1998), so we might expect that a more public toilet would effect posture similarly to how a more